GDell/raspi_arduino/README.md

 In order to do this, we will need to find what port the Rpi is listening over your local internet.

 You can see what ports are open on this Rpi or other computers on the network using this command on your local computer:

 `sudo nmap -O 192.168.1.170`

 Scan for hosts on your local network:

 `nmap -sP -PI -PT 192.168.1.220/24`

 Once you find the Rpi's IP, connect to it via ssh:

 `ssh 'username'@'ip_address'`

 Once connected to the Rpi:

 Open the Raspberry Config Tool to setup your Rpi.

 `sudo raspi-config`

-	You can stop or run an apache server on on port 80 with:
-	`sudo service apache2 restart`
-	Stop the server.
-	`sudo service apache2 stop`

 Find Python scripts for hosting an http server and connecting to bluetooth devices in `/raspi_arduino/py_server/`.

 Run `python server.py` to start the Flask http server.

 ## Uploading to the Aruino from a Raspberry Pi.